 The county congestion management agencies have identified key local transportation priorities during the development of their county transportation plans.
 This process resulted in \$29 billion in discretionary funding requests, which is nearly twice the \$16 billion that is expected to be available over the life of the plan.
-Overall, the county funding priorities were closely aligned with the draft investment strategy, including an investment of 66 percent of these funds dedicated to maintaining and sustaining current transportation systems.
-Their priorities complement a number of the regional discretionary investment strategies including the One Bay Area Grant, Next Generation Transit and Freeway and Transit Efficiency strategies.
-The county programs also included complete streets programs that will deliver substantial bicycle and pedestrian improvements.
-Figure 11 summarizes the county discretionary revenue proposal; more details can be found in the Online Project Database, listed in Appendix 1.
+Overall, the county funding priorities are closely aligned with the investment strategy, including an investment of 66 percent of these funds dedicated to maintaining and sustaining current transportation systems.
+Their priorities complement a number of the regional discretionary investment strategies including the OneBayArea Grant, Build Next Generation Transit, and Freeway and Transit Efficiency strategies.
+The county programs also include complete streets programs that will deliver substantial bicycle and pedestrian improvements.
+Figure 21 summarizes the counties' investment priorities; more details can be found in the Online Project Database, listed in Appendix 1.